 Once your tee times are confirmed, lock in your lodging.
 For groups, renting a house or a multi-room villa through services like Airbnb or VRBO can be a fantastic option.
 It gives you a central common area - a living room or patio - to hang out before and after rounds, recap the day's heroics, and build camaraderie.
 It’s also generally more cost-effective than booking multiple hotel rooms.

 For transportation, book early and think bigger than you need.
 A group of four guys with four travel bags and four full suitcases will not fit in a standard sedan.
-You will need a large SUV or a minivan, period.
-For ultimate luxury and convenience a person, consider pre-arranging a black car service or a shuttle a van for airport transfers and travel little bit to the course.
+You will need a large SUV or a minivan.
+For ultimate luxury and convenience, consider pre-arranging a black car service or a shuttle van for airport transfers and travel to the course.
 It removes the stress of navigating and parking, so you can just focus on your warm-up.

 Step 3: Ship Your Clubs